avwolferen/blog/content/blog/visitoridentification-and-how-to-deal-with-sitecore-xp-and-xm/index.md

         }
     }
 ```
-And now replace the using:
+And for the changes in your Razor views replace the using:
 ```c
 @using Sitecore.Mvc.Analytics.Extensions
 ```